What's the Difference Between a Soloist, String Duo, String Trio, String Quartet, and String Quintet?

 String Duo

 A string duo consists of two string instruments: typically two violins, a violin & cello, or a viola & cello.
 The most common pairing is by far the violin and cello, although the other combinations are just as lovely.
 Duets offer a dialogue between the two instruments that allows for intricate interplay and simple, elegant melodies and countermelodies.
-The duet repertoire includes works like Beethoven's Duets for Violin and Cello and Handel's Passacaglia.
+Popular repertoire options for string duos include works like Beethoven's Duets for Violin and Cello and Handel's Passacaglia.

 Characteristics: